Why is My WordPress Admin So Slow? Causes & Top Fixes

 How to Fix It?

-Use WordPress's Built-in Repair Tool: WordPress has a handy repair tool hidden away.
+Use WordPress's Built-in Repair Tool: WordPress provides a default repair tool.
 To use it:

 • Open your wp-config.php file